Aloe Vera plant is usually propagated from cuttings, but did you know the seeds can also give you an exotic addition?

 Table of Contents Show

-What do Aloe Vera Seeds look like?
+What Do Aloe Vera Seeds Look Like?

-|Color||Mature: Grayish brown to black
+|Color||Mature: Dark-brown to black

 Immature: Light-colored or white